Vegan-Design/Z80NE-2025/README.md

 An eprom programmer board could be added to this basic system.

-Next it was also possible to expand the memory through both static and dynamic RAM expansion cards, in various sizes, up to a maximum of 56K, removing orginal 1K RAM form CPU board.
+Next it was also possible to expand the memory through both static and dynamic RAM expansion cards, in various sizes, up to a maximum of 56K, removing orginal 1K RAM from CPU board.

 A further step forward was made with the presentation of a low-resolution video card based on the MC6847 chip which, however, was wired to operate only in text or semigraphic mode 6, excluding all graphics modes because only 512 bytes of VRAM was available.